 Although parts of the WRoCAH development are required, ie. compulsory, they are intended to be integrated as much as possible into your PhD.
 They should form part of your supervision discussions and inform your training plan as it changes throughout your PhD.
 The exception to this is the Researcher Employability Project – the intention of this is to take you away from your immediate research into a new environment to have the chance to learn and practice important transferable skills that all employers are looking for.

-Click on the expandable links below to find out more about each year of the WRoCAH training programme.
+Read through the sections below to find out more about each year of the WRoCAH training programme.

 Year 1 – What Now?
 Introductions, Independence, Internationalisation